Bridging the STEM Gap Through Books

 Book 1: Technical Presentations

 GAP: Engineering and computer science college education does not always prepare students for technical presentations in industry

 For new engineering or computer science/IT graduates or ambitious college students.
 Gives engineering and computer-specific examples and stories of how to present in a professional setting.
 Designed and tested with college Millennial students.

 GAP: There are few early childhood resources that develop reverse engineering skills

 After becoming a mother four years ago, Yvonne realized how powerful books for toddlers and preschoolers can be in developing fundamental STEM concepts.
 Children are naturally curious about how the world works so they are ripe for learning skills required for reverse engineering.
 The idea for this story came to her after seeing the popularity of a Thomas the Tank Engine’s video on the same topic on Engineer’s Playground’s Pinterest board.

 Leveraging this interest, Yvonne used the story structure of The House That Jack Built to show how train parts and people work together to make the train move down the track.
-To be published by Amicus Ink in Fall 2019,
+Available from Amicus Ink for preorder,

 GAP: Vocabulary and engineering design concepts aren’t introduced early on even though many children express interest in construction machines as early as 18 months